Our Response to COVID-19

 We continue to provide three meals a day to clients, even as we employ social distancing and other preventive measures.
 Our staff is diligently working to meet the needs of our clients and is doing everything they can to ensure they remain healthy and safe.
 Our prayer is this public health crisis will soon be over, but, until then, we are adapting to the recent “Stay at Home” order mandated by the city.

 We have two houses and a couple of rooms at the Good Samaritan Inn set aside for isolating clients who may show symptoms of COVID-19.
 If a client develops a fever, we isolate them.
-To date, we have had approximately ten (10) people from the Rescue Mission tested for COVID-19 with all results coming back negative!
-We also have enhanced our screening process in receiving new clients.
-Temperatures are checked upon entry.
+To date, we have had approximately twenty (20) people from the Rescue Mission tested for COVID-19 with all results coming back negative!

 We are reminding all staff and volunteers to wash their hands multiple times per day.
 We are sanitizing frequently touched surfaces multiple times a day as well as using disinfectants in our dormitories and student housing facilities.
 Our vehicles are also being sanitized and disinfected daily.